roman-milk/roman-milk.github.io/the-reluctant-gift.md

+===

- ****** The Reluctant Gift ****** byTx_Tall_Tales© He stroked her cheek, and she turned her head, those devilish lips capturing a finger and sucking it in.
+He stroked her cheek, and she turned her head, those devilish lips capturing a finger and sucking it in.
 His cock bounced upward, responding to her.
 He brought his hands to the side of her head, tilting it back.
 He leaned down his face inches from hers.
 She could feel his breath on her skin.

  The desire for this innocent pawn was undeniable.
 He closed the last inch and pressed his lips against hers, kissing her, softly at first, then increasingly more demanding.
 He finally pulled away, moving his head beside hers, his mouth nudging her ear.
 "Thank you, Amber, for this gift.
 I accept."
 He pulled back, looking her over again.
 I once in a lifetime gift.
 One time only.
 Amazing.